reginaldford/sms/readme.md

 GCC or CLANG compiler
 GNU MAKE compatible build program

 By default, the makefile is set to use clang.
-Change the comments to switch the file to use gcc if necessary.
+Edit the first lines of the makefile to set for your compiler and make program if necessary.

-To build, run
+Once you have the necessary packages installed,
+Change directory to the top level of the project (where readme.md is located) and run:
 `make`
-While in the directory of the makefile.

 # HOW TO INSTALL:
 If you are ok with installing the binary to /usr/bin/sms , then enter: